 However, it isn’t difficult to imagine a hypothetical where the traditional landlord and tenant arguments are reversed – that is, where the tenant argues that the article must remain with the property and the landlord argues that the tenant is responsible for its removal.
 This unusual fact pattern may especially arise where the tenant’s business is specialized in nature, and where equipment is not easily removed from the premises.

 For example, Landlord rents out space to Tenant, who plans on operating a restaurant.
 The lease does not specifically address what does and does not constitute a trade fixture.
-Tenant plans on installing a walk in freezer and other specialized, complex systems.
+Tenant plans on installing a walk-in freezer and other specialized, complex systems.
 After several years of operating, Tenant declines to renew the

 lease, closes, and vacates the premises.
 Tenant removes the furniture, appliances not fixed to the premises and other items it deems to be trade fixtures and leaves the walk-in freezer infrastructure.
+Tenant refuses to remove the walk-in freezer, arguing its removal will cause substantial damage to the premises.
+Unable to re-let the premises to a restaurant tenant, Landlord is left with a walk-in freezer occupying a substantial portion of the premises.
 It is important that during the lease negotiation, landlords think carefully about the business their prospective tenant is in, the kinds of equipment the tenant will install and what will happen to that equipment upon termination of the lease.
 This same thought process applies when landlords receive requests for alterations.
 In the above hypothetical, Landlord could have avoided being left with a walk-in freezer and a less than desirable space if it addressed the issue during negotiation of the lease.
 A discussion with prospective tenants concerning the specific kinds equipment the tenant will install is always a good idea, followed by specifications and drawings for approval.
 Landlords are wise to reduce these conversations to writing, and specifically address each party’s expectations regarding the disposition of specific equipment when the lease inevitably comes to an end.
 As always, an ounce of prevention is worth a pound of cure.